imanonion/get-fit/README.md

 #### Future Enhancements
 1. Add more validations!!!
+2. Add contact form in footer
-2. Search filter with multiple queries in Index/Home page
+3. Search filter with multiple queries in Index/Home page
-3. Addition of image from user's local storage
+4. Addition of image from user's local storage
-4. Add google location map to suggest "classes near you"
+5. Add google location map to suggest "classes near you"
-5. Split Booked section in Dashboard into 2 --> Upcoming classes & Completed classes
+6. Split Booked section in Dashboard into 2 --> Upcoming classes & Completed classes